Audi Coupé: Cabriolet

 The Audi Cabriolet (Typ 8G) based on the B3 Coupé, was introduced in May 1991.
 As a result of the heavy and expensive re-engineering involved in creating a cabriolet version, this model was produced up until the year 2000; long after the other B3 models had been replaced by B4 and even B5 vehicles.
 It was the company's first soft-top since the Auto Union 1000 Sp of 1959.
 The Cabriolet featured the updated bonnet and rear light design among other styling features from the B3-based S2 Coupé.
 Initially only available with the 10-valve 2.3-litre inline-five, the 2.8-litre V6 was added for the US market, and the 2.0-litre inline-four and 2.6-litre V6 from the Coupé were added as options in 1993 in Europe.
 The 2.0-litre was later replaced in 1997 by the new 20-valve 1.8-litre inline-four from the new A4.
-The Cabriolet was heavily engineered to retain the structural strength of the Coupé (with which it shared its suspension layout), and its windscreen was reinforced to preclude the need for a roll bar.
-The Cabriolet was never offered with the quattro four-wheel drive system.
+The rather heavy Cabriolet was solidly engineered to retain the structural strength of the Coupé, and its windscreen was reinforced to preclude the need for a roll bar.
+While under consideration, the Cabriolet was never offered with the quattro four-wheel drive system.
 Final assembly was by Karmann in Osnabrück from 1997.

+A power operated soft top was not initially offered; it would only become available from mid-1992 when the car was to be introduced to the all-important American market.
 In April 1997 the European market Cabriolet underwent a few minor yet visible touch-ups; such as gently redesigned bumpers incorporating lights from the Porsche 911 (993), projection lens headlamps, as well as other minor changes.
 In addition to this facelift, a special edition was introduced for the European market under the name Sunline.
 Among other extras, it was equipped with all leather interior, air conditioning, 16-inch alloy wheels, a power soft-top and a leather steering wheel.
 A 'Final Edition' with similar extras became available from 1999 until the end of production.

 In November 1993, the 2.8-liter V6 equipped Cabriolet entered the US market, where it remained on sale until the end of the 1998 model year.
 Altogether, 5,445 were sold there over 5 years.

 A 4-seater mid-sized Audi convertible was not available again until 2002, when the B6-based A4 Cabriolet (Typ 8H) was introduced.

 Overall, a total of around 71,350 Cabriolets were built.